Contact Us for a Free Consultation 714-721-4423

 • Implied Consent - Prosecutor must prove by preponderance of evidence by your conduct or statements.
 Also, California has an implied consent statute VC 23612.
 However, you may withdraw the VC 23612 consent.

-If you do refuse to give a blood sample (or refuse a breath sample), the police usually get a warrant to collect your blood sample.
-In the end, if you refuse, you will likely still have to give a blood sample.
+If you refuse to give a blood sample (or refuse a breath sample), the police usually will get a search warrant to collect your blood sample.
+In the end, if you "refuse", the police will most likely get your blood sample.

 Can a DUI Blood Test In California Be Wrong?

-Blood tests can determine blood alcohol content (BAC) level and it can also identify specific drugs and the amount of those drugs in your system.
+Blood tests can determine blood alcohol content (BAC) level and they can also identify specific drugs and the amount of those drugs in your system.

-However, they can still be unreliable when certain issues are present.
+However, they can still be unreliable when specific issues are present.

 • Too long of a waiting period between arrest and administration of the blood test